anais-rat/telomeres/README.md

 The `telomeres` package contains all the necessary auxiliary code.
 This is where the mathematical model is encoded, with its default parameters (`parameters.py`).
-More generally, it contains all the functions necessary to
+More generally, it contains all the functions allowing to
 - Posttreat the raw data (`make_*.py`)
 - Simulate the model (`simulation.py`)
-- Plot the data simulated and experimental), laws of the model... (`plot.py`) The scripts in this folder are not intended to be modified (unless you find errors, in which case please let me know) or used directly to run simulations.
+- Plot the simulated and experimental data, the laws of the model... (`plot.py`)

+The scripts in this folder are not intended to be modified (unless you find errors, in which case please let me know) or used directly to run simulations.